Definition of Setting

 Setting is an environment or surrounding in which an event or story takes place.
 It may provide particular information about placement and timing, such as New York, America, in the year 1820.
-Setting could be simply descriptive like a lonely cottage on a mountain.
+Setting could be simply descriptive, like a lonely cottage on a mountain.
 Social conditions, historical time, geographical locations, weather, immediate surroundings, and timing are all different aspects of setting.

 Types of Setting

-Examples of Setting from Literature
+Examples of Setting in Literature

-The Moors symbolize wilderness, freedom as nobody owns them, and everyone can freely move anytime, while name Wuthering Heights depicts weather around this house is stormy and gloomy and its characters are cruel and extremely passionate.
-Thrushcross Grange, on the other hand, is contrary to Wuthering Heights, because its weather is calm, while its inhabitants are dull and weak.
+The Moors symbolize wilderness and freedom, as nobody owns them, and everyone can freely move about anytime.
+Wuthering Heights depicts weather around this house, which is stormy and gloomy.
+The characters are cruel and extremely passionate.
+Thrushcross Grange, on the other hand, is contrary to Wuthering Heights because its weather is calm, while its inhabitants are dull and weak.